-Marquette, MI – March 30th, 2026 – Ryan Reichel’s basketball journey has come full circle; from a high school basketball player to a state championship-winning coach.
+Marquette, MI – May 22nd, 2026 – Ryan Reichel’s basketball journey has come full circle; from a high school basketball player to a state championship-winning coach.

 The Mining Journal reported Reichel’s reflection on his decision: